Why You Can’t Raise $5 Million For Your Startup

 When I’m working with the CEOs of startups, our conversations focus on what the business needs to achieve success.
-Specifically, how much money that they think they need to move from an idea or concept to a sellable and scalable product or service.
+Specifically, business funding, how much money they think they need to move from an idea or concept to a sellable and scalable product or service.
 It’s interesting to hear the wide range of numbers these CEOs come up with for their desired business funding.
 Some startups, especially those that run mean and lean, might be looking for between $1 million and $2 million to move their business to the next level.
 Others tell me they need $5 million to $6 million to prove the viability of their business.

-Let’s start by talking about where most startup founders raise money.
+Let’s start by talking about where most startup founders begin raising capital.
 The most common source is friends and family.
 You tap them for funds–and anyone in your social circle willing to participate.
 These are the folks who believe in you and are ready to risk some of their money on your venture.
 It’s typical to raise $2 million or less from your social connections, which makes sense.
 Unless you have some wealthy friends and family members, that’s about the most you could expect to raise.
 When you do the math, you can see that it equates to about 25 people investing $80,000 each.

 The general rule of thumb is that no one will risk more than 5 percent of their liquid portfolio on a startup.
 And when you start asking for $100,000 or more, you’re likely running out of friends who have $2 million of investable cash.